 We stopped at home in The Vaal for a mere evening where we went to a brilliant local Austrian/German restaurant – Dean’s Log Inn.
-C tucked in to pickled eisbein (pickled pork knuckle), I went for cordon bleu chicken, and the others opted for steak.
-To say the portions were generous may be an understatement, I could barely finish half of mine but continued to try and persevere with it as it was so damn delicious.
+C tucked in to pickled Eisbein (pickled pork knuckle), I went for cordon bleu chicken, and the others opted for steak.
+To say the portions were generous may be an understatement, I could barely finish half of mine but continued to try and persevere with it as it was so damn delicious!

-Waddling on back with full bellies, we sat in the garden to watch the sun set and had a few friends over for evening drinks.
+Waddling back with full bellies, we sat in the garden to watch the sun set and had a few friends over for evening drinks.

-4am and C’s mother who is a ridiculously chirpy morning person, was banging on the door for us to get up.
+At 4am, C’s mother who is a ridiculously chirpy morning person, was banging on the door for us to get up.
 Still bleary eyed, we gulped down coffee and grabbed a quick slice of toast and scrambled eggs before piling into the cars and heading off to Sun City.

-Sun City is an enormous casino/water park complex up in the mountains.
+Sun City in South Africa is an enormous casino/water park complex up in the mountains.
 It comprises of several hotels as well as the self catering villas where we were staying for a few days.
-The main hotel, “The Palace” is the most extravagant and expensive, built to look like an African jungle palace.
-Sun City has casinos, it’s own safari, a water theme park with slides of all descriptions and a man made lagoon complete with wave machine.
+The main hotel, “The Palace” is the most extravagant and expensive, designed look like an African jungle palace.
+Sun City has casinos, it’s own safari, and a water theme park with a man made lagoon complete with wave machine.

 So many questions… Why was it the colour of vomited ribena?
 Why was it curdled?
 Why did it taste like cheese?
-What the hell did they make this monstrosity with?!
-The staff were seemingly unphased when i told them it was so disgusting I could not drink it.
+What the hell did they make this frankenstine monstrosity with?!
+The staff were seemingly unphased when i told them it was so disgusting that I couldn’t drink it.

 The next morning, bright and early like excited children we packed our swim gear and towels and headed straight for the water park after breakfast.

 We sunbathed for a little, swam in the lagoon, then headed up the stone steps to the water slides.
-The stairs seemed endless, and there were a group of giggling children who had already lapped us about 3 times!
-The slides were great but we had all come to the realisation that we weren’t particularly fit and we were growing less enthusiastic with each slog up the stairway.
-After a while, we headed down to the lazy river instead where we lay in inflatable rings, pulled gently along by the water and drifting in the sun.
+The stairs seemed endless, and there were a group of giggling children who had already lapped us about 3 times by the time we finally reached the top.

 We stopped for a snack, then headed up to one of the much quieter pools in the afternoon where C’s parents had been hiding away.
-We sun bathed until I felt light headed, then we casually lapped the pool and ordered frozen daiquiris to cool off with.
+We sunbathed until I felt light headed, then we casually lapped the pool and ordered frozen daiquiris to cool off with.

 Here’s a tip for you: If someone in Africa offers you “walkie-talkies” at a restaurant, it’s chicken’s head and feet.
 The feet by themselves are often referred to as “runners”.
 C’s mother had ordered runners with an appetizing side dish of mopane worms in tomato sauce.